qwertyuioplkjhgfdsazx/ED-CFGS-2122/UD03/UD03_EN.md

 ## Java writing conventions

-Code conventions exist because most of the cost of a program's code is used in its maintenance, (almost no program is kept with the original code for its entire life), and they improve the reading of the code allowing to understand new code much more fast and thorough.
+Code conventions exist because most of the cost of a program's code is used in its maintenance, (almost no program is kept with the original code for its entire life), and they improve the reading of the code allowing to understand new code much faster and more thoroughly.
 On the *Sun Microsystems* website, these conventions are included in a guide in [English](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf), or a translation into [Spanish](http : //www.um.es/docencia/vjimenez/ficheros/practicas/Con ConvencionesCodigoJava.pdf) courtesy of *javaHispano*.
 Google has also recently created a [Style Guide](https://google.github.io/styleguide/javaguide.html#s1-introduction) for Java.

 For the conventions to work, each programmer must try to be as faithful as possible to them.